zbenmo/turingpoint/README.md

 Turing point integrates easily with existing RL libraries and your own custom code.
 Integration of RL agents in the target applications should be significantly easier with Turing point.

+The main concept in Turing point is that there are multiple participants and its gets its turn.
+The participants communicate by a parcel that passes between them.

+Turing point may be helpful with parallel or distributed training, yet it does not address those explicitly.
+On the contrary with Turing point the flow is sequential between the participants.
+As far as we can tell Turing point at least does not diner use of parallel and / or parallel training.

+Participants can be added and / or removed dynamicly (ex. a new "monster" enters or then "disappears").

 Consider a Gym/SB3 training realm:

 ```python